1980 murders of U.S. missionaries in El Salvador: Subsequent history

 In 1984, the defendants were found guilty and sentenced to 30 years in prison.
 The Truth Commission noted that this was the first time in Salvadoran history that a judge had found a member of the military guilty of assassination.
 In 1998, three of the soldiers were released for good behavior.
 Two of the men remain in prison and have petitioned the Salvadoran government for pardons.

 The head of the National Guard, General Carlos Eugenio Vides Casanova, went on to become Salvadoran Minister of Defense in the government of José Napoleón Duarte.
-In 1998, the four assassins confessed to abducting, raping and murdering the four churchwomen and claimed that they did so because Aleman had informed them that they had to act on orders from high-level military officers.
+In 1998, the four assassins confessed to abducting, raping and murdering the four churchwomen and claimed that they did so because Alemán had informed them that they had to act on orders from high-level military officers.
 Some were then released from prison after detailing how Vides and his cousin Col. Oscar Edgardo Casanova Vejar, the local military commander in Zacatecoluca, had planned and orchestrated the executions of the churchwomen.
 A 16-year legal battle to deport Vides Casanova soon commenced.

+Prior to the women being murdered, a young priest by the name of Jose Alas, was also abducted one night where he was beaten, drugged and left naked at a cliff in the mountains south of San Salvador.

 Ita Ford's brother, attorney William P. Ford, spent more than 25 years using the U.S. court system to try to obtain justice for his sister and the other three murdered women.
 He worked closely with Human Rights First (formerly the Lawyers Committee for Human Rights) on federal lawsuits to try to bring Salvadoran generals to answer for the murder of the women, and, in other cases, for the torture and murder of members of the Salvadoran poor.
 After their emigration to the U.S. state of Florida, Vides Casanova and his fellow general, José Guillermo García, were sued by the families of the four women in federal civil court.
 The case is styled Ford v.
 Garcia.
 The defense won the case.
 On February 24, 2012, however, a Federal immigration judge cleared the way for the deportation of Vides Casanova after the General was held liable for various war crimes which occurred under his command.
 On March 11, 2015, the Board of Immigration Appeals dismissed General Vides Casanova's appeal.
-Vides Casanova was then deported back to El Salvador on April 8, 2015.
+Vides Casanova was then deported back to El Salvador on April 8, 2015.On 8 January 2016, American immigration officials deported General García back to El Salvador.The people of El salvador consider the four murdered women saints; in January 2022, Mass was celebrated in El Salvador at the tomb of Sisters Maura Clarke and Ita Ford by retired Bishop Octavio Cisneros of Brooklyn and Bishop Oswaldo Escobar of Chalatenango, El Salvador.
+Following the Mass, Bishop Escobar told Catholic News Service that Salvadoran bishops are working on a canonization cause that will include the four women martyrs.